Do probiotics have a link to skin health?

 What are the main benefits of probiotics for the skin?

-Probiotics help maintain the balance of the skin’s microbiome, protecting the skin against imbalances that can cause acne, eczema and other skin problems.
+Probiotics help maintain the balance of the skin’s microbiome, protecting the skin from imbalances that can cause acne, eczema and other skin problems.
 They also strengthen the skin’s protective barrier.

 How do probiotics work on the skin?